 The answer is often, “No.” However, you may have to pay taxes based on the circumstance and nature of your settlement or judgment.

 However, any settlement or judgment amount you receive as compensation for lost wages may be subject to income tax.
-Since your original income would have been taxable had you not suffered the loss of earnings, so any compensation intended to replace that same lost wages should be also taxable.
+Since your original income would have been taxable had you not suffered the loss of earnings, any compensation intended to replace that same lost wages should be also taxable.
 When it comes to punitive damages, they are almost always taxable.